ZQBCWG/Demo/README.md

 A call to `dlclose` will increase the counter [g_module_unload_counter](https://cs.android.com/android/platform/superproject/main/+/main:bionic/linker/linker.cpp;l=1956).

+This detection highly depends on Android OS and vendor customization, which is shown to be false positive on Samsung and OnePlus.

 ## State of bypassing current test

 - [ ] [Zygisk of Magisk](https://github.com/topjohnwu/Magisk)